python-microservices/pyms/README.md

 ## Documentation

-To know how to use, install or build a project see the [docs](https://py-ms.readthedocs.io/en/latest/).
+To know how to use, install or build a project see the [docs](https://python-microservices.github.io/).

-## Motivation

-When we started creating a microservice with no idea, we were looking for tutorials, guides, best practices, but we found nothing to create professional projects.
-Most articles say:

-- "Install flask"
-- "Create routes"
-- (Sometimes) "Create a swagger specs"
-- "TA-DA! you have a microservice"

-But... what happens with our configuration out of code like Kubernetes configmap? what happens with transactionality?
-If we have many microservices, what happens with traces?.

-There are many problems around Python and microservices and we can't find anyone to give a solution.

-We start creating these projects to try to solve all the problems we have found in our professional lives about microservices architecture.

-Nowadays, is not perfect and we have a looong roadmap, but we hope this library could help other fellas and friends ;)

 ## Installation